 Interstate 279 Pennsylvania

-Interstate 279 originates at the Fort Pitt Bridge east end by the Point in Downtown Pittsburgh.
-The freeway forms part of a route looping east from Interstate 79 near Carnegie and north to Franklin Park in the Pittsburgh suburbs.
+Originating at the Fort Pitt Bridge east end by the Point in Pittsburgh, Interstate 279 is an urban loop joining Downtown with Franklin Park in the northern suburbs.
 I-279 spans the Allegheny River across the Fort Duquesne Bridge to join Parkway North by Heinz Field (home of the Pittsburgh Steelers NFL franchise) and PNC Park (home of the Pittsburgh Pirates MLB franchise) along the North Shore.
-Parkway North veers northward at East Allegheny and continues past Bellevue and Westview before rejoining Interstate 79.
+Parkway North turns northward at East Allegheny and continues past Bellevue and Westview to connect with Interstate 79.

-Prior to June 2009, Interstate 279 extended west from Downtown Pittsburgh onto Parkway West via the Fort Pitt Bridge to Interstate 79 near Carnegie.
-This route traveled through the vicinity of Crafton and Green Tree and under Mount Washington via the Fort Pitt Tunnel.
-It was replaced by a northwest extension of Interstate 376, following an interim period of cosignage along Parkway West.
+Prior to June 2009, Interstate 279 extended west from Downtown Pittsburgh onto Parkway West via the Fort Pitt Bridge to I-79 near Carnegie.
+This route traveled through the vicinity of Crafton and Green Tree, and under Mount Washington via the Fort Pitt Tunnel.
+It was replaced by a northwestern extension of Interstate 376, following an interim period of cosignage along Parkway West.

-Interstate 279 provides metropolitan access from Interstate 79 into Pittsburgh.
 The Parkway West segment, which is now designated as Interstate 376 and U.S. 22-30, is much older than the Parkway North section of I-279.
-Parkway North was constructed in the mid to late 1980s while the Parkway West was constructed in the 1950s.
+Parkway North was constructed in the mid to late 1980s while Parkway West was constructed in the 1950s.
 The Fort Pitt Bridge opened in 1959 and the Fort Pitt Tunnel opened in 1960.
-Both elements were incorporated into the Interstate system in the 1960s.1 A road trip through the area in June 1989 revealed ghost ramps at the then future northern terminus.
+Both were incorporated into the Interstate system in the 1960s.1 A road trip through the area in June 1989 revealed stub ramps at the then future northern terminus.

 Starting in 1993, various portions of Interstate 279, including the Fort Pitt Bridge and Tunnel, closed for major road work as part of a long term rehabilitation project along Parkway West.2 The $200 million project culminated with the October 1, 2003 opening of the two-lane, 2,500 foot long ramp taking inbound Parkway West traffic to the outbound Parkway East over Monongahela Wharf.
-The final two year $84.2 million project opened two weeks ahead of schedule.
-Additionally the Stanwix Street off-ramp on Interstate 376 east opened to traffic in conjunction with the Fort Pitt Bridge ramp opening.3 The multi-year project included improvements to the Fort Pitt Tunnel, Fort Pitt Bridge, and other associated ramps of the freeway.
+The final two year $84.2 million project finished two weeks ahead of schedule.
+Additionally the Stanwix Street off-ramp on Interstate 376 east opened to traffic in conjunction with the Fort Pitt Bridge ramp.3 The multi-year project included improvements to the Fort Pitt Tunnel, Fort Pitt Bridge, and other associated ramps along the freeway.